Pillgwenlly

+Pillgwenlly (Pilgwenlli), usually referred to as Pill, is a community and electoral ward in the city of Newport, South Wales.
+It is the centre of the historic docks industry in south east Wales and contains a number of landmarks that remain from that era.
+Today it is one of the most diverse wards in Wales, and has seen significant migration dating back to the 19th century.

 Etymology

 The name is an elision of "Pîl Gwynllyw" (or "Gwynllyw's Pîl" in English).
 'Pîl' is a localised topographical element (found across the coast of South Wales, from Pembrokeshire and into Somerset) indicating a tidal inlet from the sea, suitable as a harbour.
 In local tradition, it is said that this name derives from the early part of Gwynllyw's life when he was an active pirate.
 The tradition states that Gwynllyw maintained his ships at Pillgwenlly.
 Gwynllyw's reputation amongst sailors saw him adopted as the patron saint of choice for Welsh pirates and smugglers including Sir Henry Morgan.

-Description
+Geography

-The community is bounded by the River Usk to the east and southeast, the Ebbw River to the southwest, the Great Western Main Line to the west and Cardiff Road to the north.
+The community is bounded by the River Usk to the east and southeast, the Ebbw River to the southwest, the Great Western Main Line to the west and Cardiff Road (A48) to the north.

 It is an inner-city district to the south of the city centre and the built-up area is commonly shortened to "Pill".
 It contains the Newport Docks and the western ends of the Newport Transporter Bridge, City Bridge and George Street Bridge.